-The tables on pages 59 through 61 have been prepared on the basis of certain assumptions, including that: (a) the receivables prepay in full at the specified CPR during such Collection Period and neither we nor the servicer are required to purchase any receivables from the trust, (b) interest accrues on the Class A-1 Notes at 0.24526%, the Class A-2 Notes at 0.39%, the Class A-3 Notes at 0.81%, the Class A-4 Notes at 1.14%, and the Class B Notes at 1.36%, (c) interest accrues on all notes (other than the Class A-1 Notes) based on a 360-day year consisting of twelve 30-day months and interest accrues on the Class A-1 Notes based on actual days elapsed during the period for which interest is payable and a 360-day year, (d) each payment on the receivables is made on the last day of each Collection Period, (e) distributions are made on the 15th day of each month, regardless of whether or not it is a business day, (beginning November 15, 2021) in respect of the notes in accordance with the description set forth under "Servicing Matters-Distributions," (f) the balance in the spread account on any day is equal to the required spread account balance, (g) the closing date occurs on October 27, 2021, (h) CNH Industrial Capital America LLC exercises its option to purchase the receivables on the earliest permitted payment date, (i) the Specified Discount Factor is 4.60% and (j) New Holland Credit is the Servicer.
+The tables on pages 59 through 60 have been prepared on the basis of certain assumptions, including that: (a) the receivables prepay in full at the specified CPR during such Collection Period and neither we nor the servicer are required to purchase any receivables from the trust, (b) interest accrues on the Class A-1 Notes at 3.22200%, the Class A-2 Notes at 4.00%, the Class A-3 Notes at 4.09%, the Class A-4 Notes at 4.03%, and the Class B Notes at 4.52%, (c) interest accrues on all notes (other than the Class A-1 Notes) based on a 360-day year consisting of twelve 30-day months and interest accrues on the Class A-1 Notes based on actual days elapsed during the period for which interest is payable and a 360-day year, (d) each payment on the receivables is made on the last day of each Collection Period, (e) distributions are made on the 15th day of each month, regardless of whether or not it is a business day, (beginning September 15, 2022) in respect of the notes in accordance with the description set forth under "Servicing Matters-Distributions," (f) the balance in the spread account on any day is equal to the required spread account balance, (g) the closing date occurs on August 23, 2022, (h) CNH Industrial Capital America LLC exercises its option to purchase the receivables on the earliest permitted payment date, (i) the Specified Discount Factor is 7.50%, (j) the Aggregate Contract Value is \$835,690,644.63, (k) the Cutoff Date is July 31, 2022, (l) New Holland Credit is the Servicer and (m) the notes are issued in the assumed initial principal amounts set forth on the cover page of this prospectus.
 The tables indicate the projected weighted average life of each class of offered notes and set forth the percent of the initial principal balance of each class of offered notes that is projected to be outstanding after each of the payment dates shown at various CPR percentages.